DanielSchuette/DanielSchuette.github.io/_posts/2019-09-05-diff_and_patching.md

 ```

 # Creating Patches for Entire Source Trees
 A more complicated use cases are patches for multiples files that might be scattered throughout different project directories.
-But because `diff(1)` is great, it can compare two multi-file, multi-directory software project recursively with the following command:
+But because `diff(1)` is great, it can compare two multi-file, multi-directory software projects recursively with the following command:

 ```bash
 diff -Naur ./source_tree-v0.0.1 ./source_tree-v0.0.2 > tree.patch
 ```

-If users now applies `tree.patch` to `source_tree-v0.0.1`, they will have upgraded from one version to the other in no time.
+If users now applie `tree.patch` to `source_tree-v0.0.1`, they will have upgraded from one version to the other in no time.

 # Summary
 `diff(1)` and `patch(1)` are great tools to upgrade source files and share features with users and other developers.
 In this post, we only discussed the very basics.
 Obviously, every tool has its limitations though.
 After applying multiple patches, it gets more and more difficult for `patch(1)` to figure out how to include yet another patch file.
 At some point it might even be necessary to start editing code manually.
 Thus, it is always a good idea to think about whether a new major release is more appropriate than shipping another patch.